Glossary of printing terms

 GSM (grams per square metre)

 A measurement of paper weight.
-The higher the GSM number, the heavier the paper and the thicker it will feel
+The higher the GSM number, the thicker and heavier it will feel

 I